jayram005/cc-bc-sc-treat-basket-platform/frontend/README.md

 Run `npm run start-local` for a local server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-`Note: In order for the app to function locally the backend code also has to be running locally ` Refer to the steps to run that in respective backend repository project root folder ReadMe file
+`Note: In order for the app to fully function locally the backend code also has to be running locally ` Refer to the steps to run that in respective backend folder of this project root folder ReadMe file

 To Stop the execution navigate to the terminal and enter `ctrl+C` then type `Y` to stop the code execution locally